 Step 3: Annotate the network

-Now that we have created the ant GCN, we can annotate the network by identifying which modules contain our genes of interest.
+Now that we have created the ant GCN, we can functionally annotate the network by identifying which modules contain our genes of interest.
 To do so, we will check for significant overlap between a module in the network and our genes of interest using Fisher’s exact test.

 3.1 Define your genes of interest